Why South Florida Criminal Defense Attorneys and Mental Health Professionals Need to Work Together - Part I

 - Establishing a concrete treatment plan with goals consistent with the criminal justice system, that the judge can sign off on

-Helping the Lawyer Better Interact with his/her Client
+Helping the Criminal Defense Lawyer Better Interact with his/her Client

 Attorneys are given absolutely no training on how to work with mentally ill or addicted clients.
-We don’t know how to recognize signs that a client is on the verge of relapse, and we don’t always know when to take comments that seem like passing thoughts seriously.
-Unfortunately I had a client who joked with me about killing himself, and then one week later actually did it.
-I felt awful, and that in some way I had failed him.
-I kept replaying the conversation over in my head trying to figure out if I had missed an important sign, or if there was anything I could have done differently to prevent it.
+We don’t know how to recognize signs that a client is on the verge of relapse, which is very important if substance abuse is perhaps a component of a DUI charge or any other crime.
+We also don’t always know when to take comments that seem like passing thoughts seriously.
+Unfortunately I had a client who joked with me about killing himself, and then one week later - he actually did it.
+It was devastating.
+I felt awful, and that in some way I had failed my client.
+I kept replaying the conversation over and over in my head, trying to figure out if I had missed an important sign, or if there was anything I could have done differently to prevent it.